 As a visual artist, I invite you to awaken, observe, visualise, feel, contemplate, reflect upon and challenge our human fabric: body and mind, flesh and blood, bricks and mortar, air-fire-earth-water.
-It’s the death thing.
-It saturates me.
-How could it not?
-Meditations on death and dying draw my attention to its sacred, spectacular, mythical, transformative beauty: its emotional truth.
-And it’s through the process of ‘drawing’ that the physical, cognitive, emotional and spiritual facets of ‘nature morte’ are witnessed, touched, recorded, reflected, witnessed again.
+Meditations on living, dying and death draw our attention to its sacred, spectacular, mythical, transformative beauty: its emotional truth.
+And it’s through the process of ‘drawing’ that the physical, cognitive, emotional and spiritual facets of ‘nature morte’ are witnessed, touched, recorded, reflected, witnessed again through my art.
 I use words here, but drawing trumps literary language.
-Drawing is not just an act for our oculus, it’s wholly sensorial.
-I adopt drawing in its most embodied sense: the process is a conduit between emotion and experience, and with each mark, I feel it all.
+Drawing is not just an act for our oculus, it’s wholly sensorial and is adopted in its most embodied sense: the process is a conduit between emotion and experience, and with each mark, all is felt.

-Journeying through the fields of anatomy, human sciences, pathology, medicine, healthcare, social sciences and philosophy in search of answers to the big questions (mostly rhetorical), I am reminded of the value of introspection, of experience, and the requisite to examine my own mortality.
+Journeying through the fields of anatomy, human sciences, pathology, medicine, healthcare, social sciences and philosophy in search of answers to the big questions, I am reminded of the value of introspection, of experience, and the requisite to examine my own mortality.
 The human cadaver, the rodent corpse, the aging man, the dying woman, the grieving partner, the suicidal spouse; I draw to awaken my senses to their corporality, creating a space for confrontation, contemplation and consolidation.
 A continuous flow between thought and action, using my pencil as a scalpel, to dissect and examine the anatomy of this stuff we call LIFE.
 Each mark (each cut), re-enacts desire and loss, joy and sorrow, hope and pain, faith and fear: a lamenting with lines.
-This process of drawing is not so much about arousing emotions, but reining them in, giving myself permission to experiment with the discourses they create.
+This process of drawing is not so much about arousing emotions, but reining them in and experimenting with the discourses they create.

 And have I mentioned death is taboo?